-Especially, during the autumn – one of the best time to visit Hanoi, it will be even more enjoyable to wander around Hanoi thanks to the cool weather and beautiful yellow leaves.
+Notably, during the autumn – one of the best times to visit Hanoi, it will be even more enjoyable to wander around Hanoi thanks to the nice weather and beautiful yellow leaves.

-Also, there are several shops selling fine art handicraft and rattan wares, so you might want to buy some as souvenirs for your friends and family.
+Also, several shops are selling exquisite art handicrafts and rattan wares, so you might want to buy some as souvenirs for your friends and family.